Alison Ariotti: Career

 Ariotti's media career began at NBN in Northern New South Wales where she worked casually as a reporter.
 In 2000, she was appointed to WIN News as a reporter in Cairns and later moved to WIN News on the Sunshine Coast.
 Ariotti later moved back to Cairns and was appointed as chief of staff for WIN television.

 In October 2004, Ariotti joined the Nine Network and was appointed a reporter and producer on Nine Gold Coast News.
 She then moved to Brisbane in 2007 became a reporter and producer on Nine News Queensland.

 In 2009, Ariotti was appointed Queensland reporter on Today.
 She was replaced by Aislin Kriukelis in May 2013.
 In January 2014, Ariotti moved to Sydney and filled in for Wendy Kingston on Nine News Now whilst she was on maternity leave.
 In September 2014, Ariotti returned to Brisbane and was appointed co-weekend presenter for Nine News Queensland replacing Eva Milic.
 She also presents the Friday edition of Nine Live Queensland.

-As of 2018, Ariotti presents Nine's Afternoon News Queensland Wednesday-Friday.
+As of 2018, Ariotti presents Nine's Afternoon News Queensland from Wednesday to Friday.